MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 ![google-services-json-build-action](images/google-services-json-build-action.png)

 > [!IMPORTANT]
-> If you do not see this option under build actions, make sure you've added the Mobile Center Push NuGet package already.
+> If you do not see this option under build actions, make sure you've added the App Center Push NuGet package already.
 If you have and it still doesn't appear, try restarting your IDE.

 ### 3. Modify AndroidManifest.xml